nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC010 Delete an Interviewee**
+**Use case: UC010 Delete an applicant**

 **MSS**

-1. Hiring manager <u> views the list of all interviewees (UC09) </u>
+1. Hiring manager <u> views the list of all applicants (UC09) </u>
-2. Hiring manager requests to delete a specific interviewee
+2. Hiring manager requests to delete a specific applicant
-3. InterviewHub deletes the specified interviewee
+3. InterviewHub deletes the specified applicant

    Use case ends.